2021 Wildfire Response

 Prior to the start of the fire, our staff has been working to prepare Siskiyou County residents for disaster using the Listos California program.
 Through community outreach, online communication, and activation of resources, residents have been taught things like how to prepare for a potential evacuation by packing a go-bag and how to sign up for emergency alerts in their area.
 Access our Disaster Preparedness Guide here.

 2018 Wildfire Response

-The Camp Fire started in November 2018 in Butte County, and its impact will be felt for years to come.
-It was the deadliest and most destructive wildfire in California history.
+The Camp Fire started in November 2018 in Butte County, and its impact has not ended.
+It was the deadliest and most destructive wildfire in California history to date.
 In just a few short hours, the fire destroyed nearly all of Paradise and many Ridge communities.
 It also: